House Republicans seek to force vote on mask requirements despite Capitol physician’s guidance

 Van Duyne wrote, “Worth it,” along with a fire emoji.

-The rebellion is the latest barrage of GOP criticism against the House’s mask mandate, which 34 GOP lawmakers urged Pelosi to drop in a letter last week after the Centers for Disease Control and Prevention said that vaccinated Americans can mostly ditch their masks indoors.
+The rebellion is the latest barrage of GOP criticism against the House’s mask mandate, which 34 GOP lawmakers urged Pelosi to drop in a letter last week after the Centers for Disease Control and Prevention said vaccinated Americans can mostly ditch their masks indoors.

 Pelosi, though, has said the mandate will not be relaxed while roughly 25 percent of the House remains unvaccinated.
-Some Republicans, meanwhile, have argued they have antibodies after contracting covid-19 or have said they simply won’t take the vaccines.
+Some Republicans, meanwhile, have argued they have antibodies after contracting the virus or have said they simply won’t take the vaccines.

 The House last year voted to impose fines on lawmakers who refuse to wear masks on the House floor amid the coronavirus pandemic.
-While the Centers for Disease Control and Prevention recently relaxed its guidelines for masks as more Americans get vaccinated, the House still requires members to wear them in the chamber unless they are speaking.
+While the CDC recently relaxed its guidelines for masks as more Americans get vaccinated, the House still requires members to wear them in the chamber unless they are speaking.

 Several other House Republicans — including Reps.
 Lauren Boebert (Colo.), Thomas Massie (Ky.), Marjorie Taylor Greene (Ga.), Chip Roy (Tex.), Bob Good (Va.), Louie Gohmert (Tex.) and Mary E. Miller (Ill.) — have received first-offense warnings for not following the House mask rule, the Capitol official said.